 - Four Gigabit Ethernet ports

-Synology has a lot of great choices across various price points, and if you're just looking for a reliable NAS enclosure that will serve you well, the DiskStation DS220+ is the ideal option right now.
-It has powerful hardware, all the latest software features, and with two drive bays that can accommodate 32TB of storage, you have more than enough headroom here if you're interested in building a media server.
+If you're looking to invest in the best NAS for home for the first time or want to make the switch to a more powerful model, Synology has plenty of great options across all price points.
+The DiskStation DS220+ is the ideal option right now.
+It has powerful hardware, the latest software features, and two drive bays to accommodate 32TB of storage.
+You have more than enough headroom here if you're interested in building a media server.

 Credits — The team that worked on this guide